 At the national level, ASPA has increasingly promoted international activities.
 The MOU with HAPSA is unique, however, as it was the first to be taken on by a chapter of ASPA, as opposed to a university, which is more common.
 In 2008 HAPSA came under the umbrella of the Hyogo Earthquake Memorial 21st Century Research Institute, then led by Dr. Ryosuke Aota.
 A corps of HAPSA volunteers supports HAPSA’s collaboration with the ASPA Evergreen Chapter.

-In 2013 our MOU was renewed following a joint seminar in Olympia, which occurred as part of a grand 50th sister-state anniversary of Hyogo and Washington State.
+In 2013 our MOU was renewed following a joint seminar in Olympia, which occurred as part of a grand 50th sister-state anniversary of Hyogo and Washington state.
 Our collaboration has flourished with person-to-person exchanges in both countries, focusing on public policy, research, and issues that are of mutual interest to the sister-states.
-Examples of some of the exchanges are highlighted in the links on the right side of this page.